tylerlov/BTRELOAD/Assets/Plugins/ToolBuddy/Assets/Curvy/ReadMe.txt

 2.2.1
 	[CHANGE] Modified the UI of the CG module "Create Mesh" to avoid confusion regarding the "Make Static" option:
-		- "Make Static" is now not editable in play mode, since its Unity equivalent (GameObject.IsStatic) is an editor only property.
+		- "Make Static" is now not editable in play mode, since its Unity equivalent (GameObject.IsStatic) is an editor only property
 		- When "Make Static" is true, the other options are not editable while in play mode.
-This is to reflect the behaviour of the "Create Mesh" module, which is to not update the mesh while under those conditions, to avoid overriding the optimizations Unity do to static game objects' meshs.
+This is to reflect the behaviour of the "Create Mesh" module, which is to not update the mesh while under those conditions, to avoid overriding the optimizations Unity do to static game objects' meshs
 	[FIXED] When combining multiple Volumes having different values for the "Generate UV" setting, the created mesh has invalid UVs
 	[FIXED] "Mesh.normals is out of bounds" error when Generating a mesh that has Caps while using the Combine option [FIXED] Convex property, in CG module Create Mesh, not applied on generated mesh collider [FIXED] Negative SwirlTurns are ignored
-	[FIXED] Orientation interpolated the wrong way (Lerping instead of SLerping) [FIXED] Cross's "Reverse Normal" in "Shape Extrusion" module is ignored when a "Volume Hollow" is set [FIXED] Crash on IOS when using code stripping on Unity 2017.2 and above.
-	[Optimization] Various optimizations, the most important ones are related to "Shape Extrusion"'s normals computations and Orientation computation
+	[FIXED] Orientation interpolated the wrong way (Lerping instead of SLerping) [FIXED] Cross's "Reverse Normal" in "Shape Extrusion" module is ignored when a "Volume Hollow" is set [FIXED] Crash on IOS when using code stripping on Unity 2017.2 and above [Optimization] Various optimizations, the most important ones are related to "Shape Extrusion"'s normals computations and Orientation computation
 	[API] Added a new GetNearestPointTF overload that also returns the nearestSegment and the nearestSegmentF [API] Made CrossReverseNormals, HollowInset and HollowReverseNormals properties public in BuildShapeExtrusion

 2.2.0
 	[NEW] Addressed Unity 2017.3 incompatibilities
 	[NEW] Added a RendererEnabled option to the CreateMesh CG module.
-Useful if you generate a mesh for collider purposes only.
-	[FIXED] Error when using pooling with Unity 2017.2 and above [FIXED] Incompatibility with UWP10 build
+Useful if you generate a mesh for collider purposes only [FIXED] Error when using pooling with Unity 2017.2 and above [FIXED] Incompatibility with UWP10 build
 	[FIXED] SceneSwitcher.cs causing issues with the global namespace of Scene Switcher being occupied by the PS4's SDK [FIXED] Curvy crashing when compiled with the -checked compiler option [FIXED] TRSShape CG module not updating properly the shape's normals [FIXED] ReverseNormals not reversing normals in some cases
 	      Note: You might have ticked "Reverse Normals" in some of your Curvy Generators, but didn't notice it because of the bug.
-Now that the bug is fixed, those accidental "Reverse Normals" will get activated.
+Now that the bug is fixed, those accidental "Reverse Normals" will get activated
-	[FIXED] Split meshes not having the correct normals [CHANGE] Replaced website, documentation and forum URLs with the new ones.
-	[Optimization] Various optimizations, the most important ones are related to mesh generation (UVs, normals and tangents computation)
+	[FIXED] Split meshes not having the correct normals [CHANGE] Replaced website, documentation and forum URLs with the new ones [Optimization] Various optimizations, the most important ones are related to mesh generation (UVs, normals and tangents computation)

 2.1.3